 For these reasons, the state has implemented regulations for catching them.
 If you wish to fish for snook, you must buy a $10 annual permit (besides the standard saltwater license).
 A five-year license is available for $50, but only for Florida residents.

 Licensing does not affect these regulations.
-So, be sure you are in compliance by following the seasonal and regional requirements.
+So, be sure you comply by following the seasonal and regional requirements.

 As with most coastal states, freshwater fishing requires a separate permit in Florida.
 For residents, an annual license is $17, with a five-year one available for $79.